Photographer and Illyustrator

-Below is a list of every major body of work and/or exhibition I have had the pleasure of creating and/or curating.
+Below is a list of every major public exhibition I have had the pleasure of exhibiting in.
 Each section has a corresponding website page where the reserach, concepts, and material practice are expanded upon

 What about a memory, if anything, makes up an identity?
 What does it mean to lose a memory, and what does it take to learn to forget?
 How mutable is a recollection, and what makes a thought 'real'?
 Who are you right now?
 Can a memory be shared, copied?
 To what extent?
 Is it possible to grow by means of regression?
 How do we remember slowly?